neoking89/owlsight/README.md

 - `owl_tools`: Show available functions for tool calling
 - `owl_search`: Search and get results from the web using DuckDuckGo's API
 - `owl_search_and_scrape`: Search and scrape the web using DuckDuckGo's API.
 Uses both the `owl_search` and `owl_scrape` functions combined.
-- `owl_create_document_searcher`: Create a DocumentSearcher instance with a given set of documents and a text splitter
+- `owl_create_document_searcher`: Create a DocumentSearcher instance with a given set of documents and a text splitter.
+This class is great for usage in a RAG scenario.

 ## Configurations